Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Image Restoration with GAN

-The GAN algorithm learns a generative model via an adversarial process.
-It simultaneously trains a generator network and a discriminator network by optimizing where $z$ denotes random noise, $x$ denotes a real image, and $\mathcal{D}$ denotes a discriminator network.
-For simplicity, we also use $\mathcal{G}$ to denote a generator network.
+The GAN algorithm learns a generative model via an adversarial learning process.
+It simultaneously trains a generative network and a discriminative network by optimizing where $z$ denotes random noise, $x$ is a real image, and $\mathcal{D}$ represents a discriminative network.
+For simplicity, we also use $\mathcal{G}$ to denote a generative network.

-In the training process of GAN, the generator generates samples (i.e., $\mathcal{G}(z)$) that can fool the discriminator, while the discriminator learns to distinguish the real data and the samples from the generator.
+In the training process, the generator draws samples (i.e., $\mathcal{G}(z)$) that can fool the discriminator, while the discriminator learns to distinguish the real data and those from the generator.
+The discriminator is a binary classifier.
+If we use the observed image $y$ as the input of the generator, the adversarial loss is Thus, the value of~\eqref{eq:origin-gan-adversarial} is close to zero if the distribution of the generated image $\mathcal{G}(y)$ is significantly different from that of the clear one and be larger otherwise.

-We note that the image restoration problem~\eqref{eq: map-low-level} can be solved by minimizing the objective energy function

-where $\rho(x, y)$ is the data term which ensures the recovered image $y$ should be consistent with the input image $y$ and $\varphi(x)$ is the regularization of $x$ which models the properties of $x$ (e.g., sparse gradient distribution~\cite{Levin/CVPR2009}).
+Taking the negative log operation on~\eqref{eq: map-low-level}, the image restoration problem~\eqref{eq: map-low-level} can be solved by where $\rho(x, y)$ is the data term to ensure that the recovered image $x$ is consistent with the input image $y$ under the corresponding image degradation model~\eqref{eq: mapping-function-low-level}, and $\varphi(x)$ is the regularization of $x$ modeling the properties of $x$ (e.g., sparse gradient distribution~\cite{Levin/CVPR2009}).

-In some problems, e.g., image deblurring, $\varphi(x)$ acts as a discriminator where the value of $\varphi(x)$ is much smaller if $x$ is clear and larger otherwise~\cite{jinshan/dark/channel}.
+For vision tasks, e.g., image deblurring, $\varphi(x)$ acts as a discriminator and the value is much smaller if $x$ is clear and larger otherwise~\cite{jinshan/dark/channel}.
 In other words, optimizing the objective function~\eqref{eq: map-low-level-energy} will make the value of $\varphi(x)$ smaller.
-Thus, the estimated intermediate image will be much clearer and physically correct.

-Based on above discussions, if we use the observed image $y$ as the input of~\eqref{eq:origin-gan}, the adversarial loss has the similar effect to $\varphi(\cdot)$ as the value of~\eqref{eq:origin-gan-adversarial} is much larger if $\mathcal{G}(x)$ is clear and smaller otherwise.
-With this property, the adversarial loss can be used as a prior to regularize the solution space of image restoration as evidenced by~\cite{cnnprior/lilerenhan}.
+Thus, the estimated intermediate image will be much clearer.
+Motivated by this, $\varphi(x)$ can be achieved by a binary classifier, which has been used in image deblurring~\cite{cnnprior/lilerenhan}.
+Therefore, the adversarial loss can be used as a prior to regularize the solution space of image restoration as demonstrated by~\cite{cnnprior/lilerenhan}.